 - It allows the brand to have greater control over the customer experience.

 A great example of this is Apple.
-Customers go through the brand to buy the products- either in digital or physical stores, but the experience that they get in the store is an extension of their brand.
+Customers go through the brand to buy the products- either in digital or physical stores, but the experience they get in the store extends their brand.

 Even though Apple has some presence in third-party brick-and-mortar stores, it tries to attract customers to its branded stores.

 - You are competing against vast networks of wholesalers and retailers.

 - Even though the costs are lower, in some cases, customers have to pay the total price because the manufacturer has a mapped price, which he often respects more than the retail.

 Here the products are sold by intermediaries, not by sellers.

 Indirect channels allow you to sell larger volumes but impact the prices of the products due to the commission that has to be paid to the intermediaries.